aakers24/THM/Readme.md

 ## THM

+!!!

+I am making this private because I am posting my notes for the AoC2024 Side Quest in this repository and don't want to spoil it for others or not be in accordance with the rules.
+So note to self:

+MAKE THIS REPOSITORY PUBLIC AGAIN AFTERWARDS

+!!!

 ---

 The goal of the contents of this repository is to document my process of solving boxes from this point on.